Barcelona in March provides mostly sunny dry weather with cool to mild afternoons but cold nights.

 The ocean temperatures this month remain cold with water temperatures averaging around 13C-14 C (mid-50s F) so a day at the beach may not be a good option.

-What to wear in Barcelona during March
+What to Wear in Barcelona in March

 March in Barcelona tends to be cool to mild so Spring attire will work best this month, however, there can be several cold days, especially early in the month.